erikeldridge/app-quality-cookbook/static.md

 # Static analysis and continuous integration

-The phrase "static analysis" refers to analyzing the aspects of software like source code, byte code, etc., that do not change.
-Code is _static_ in that it doesn't change, as opposed to things like memory and network usage, which are _dynamic_.
+The phrase "static analysis" refers to inspecting the aspects of software that do not change, like source code, byte code, etc., for correctness.
+Code is _static_ in that it doesn't change, as opposed to things like memory and network usage, which are _dynamic_ and change while software is running.

 In simplistic terms, we perform static analysis when we read and review code.
 Our compiler performs static analysis when it parses our code.

-We'll explore four tools in this section that will help us improve the quality of our code by providing sophisticated and consistent static analysis.
+We'll explore four categories of static analysis tools in this section:
+* Lint
+* Style check
+* Bug check
+* Test coverage

+We'll conclude by introducing continuous integration, which we can use to automatically perform tasks, like running tests and static analysis, in response to changes in a code base.

-## Linting
+## Lint

 The verb [lint](http://en.wikipedia.org/wiki/Lint_%28software%29), as applied to software, refers to scanning code for errors.